KatieClarinet/100DaysOfCode/README.md

 Intro to Babel (a transpiler (translater) which turns our JSX back to regular JS).
 We learned how to create a button component and a list component.
 Spent some time this evening going through this Tutorial: Intro to React https://reactjs.org/tutorial/tutorial.html

+**Day 46**

+We continued learning how to use React today.
+I've been reading up on State and Props, to try and understand them better.
+State:
+- an updatable structure containing info/data about a dynamic component
+- when the data inside component(s) changes, State re-renders the app to reflect the changes
+- there are 4 main types of State (local, global, server, URL)

+Props:
+- arguments that you pass to React components
+- can be used as a method to pass data from one component to another
+- passed to the component in the same manner as arguments are passed in a function
+- use the same syntax as HTML attributes